HPV vaccine for children to enter public school, daycare could soon be mandatory

 Holyman says the HPV vaccine is safe and should be mandated to protect children from cancer.
 Dr. Murray agrees.

-“Since so many people can have this germ and not know it and the downside of having this germ is so great, all different types of cancers, I think preventing it as soon as we possibly can is the best answer,” said Dr. Murray.
+“Since so many people can have this germ and not know it and the downside of having this germ is so great, all different types of cancers, I think preventing it as possibly we can is the best answer,” said Dr. Murray.

-For parents who are still unsure about the vaccine and would like to know how it works, she says they should turn to their primary care doctors.
+For parents who are still unsure about the vaccine and would like to know how the vaccine works, she says they should turn to their primary care doctors.

 “Far and wide pediatricians, family practice doctors they want to talk to families about this,” said Dr. Murray.
 “They want to answer all of your questions and they want to share information with you.”

-According to the CDC, each year in the U.S. HPV causes almost 35,000 cases of cancer in men and women.
+According to the CDC each year in the U.S. HPV causes almost 35,000 cases of cancer in mean and women.
 They also say the HPV vaccination can prevent more than 90 percent of HPV cancers.

 Right now Rhode Island, Virginia, and the District of Columbia require the vaccine for kids to go to school.